A neighbour selection approach for identifying differential networks in conditional functional graphical models: Stastistical model

-In this case, the population network $G^0 = (V, E^0)$ collect the conditional dependence relationships within the reference group, while the differential network $G^c = (V, E^c)$ represents the pairwise relationship in which the $c$-th group differs from the reference one.
+In this case, the population network $G^0 = (V, E^0)$ collects the conditional dependence relationships within the reference group, while the differential network $G^c = (V, E^c)$ represents the pairwise relationship in which the $c$-th group differs from the reference one.